Skip to content

 Why Persist State?

-ETL persists replication state (schemas, progress, mappings) for recovery.
+ETL persists replication state (schemas, progress, destination table metadata) for recovery.

 Without Persistence